henri-avec-un-i/UPC_internship_RPI/readme.md

 ## Usage

-There is 3 acquisition script in this repository with different that provides different acquisition modes.
+There is 3 different acquisition scripts in this repository that provides different acquisition modes.

 1. T_P_acq_man.py

      This script allow to manually save a CSV file containing temperature and pressure data.
 Execute it if you want to record T and P data without a trigger input to start the acquisition.
-Modify the script with desired acquisition parameters
+Modify the script with desired acquisition parameters.
+No LCD display support

 3. T_P_acq_trigger_asynchronous.py

+        This script allow to save a CSV file containing temperature and pressure data.
+The acquisition frequency and number of points are defined by the user in the script.
+The script waits for a trigger input to start the acquisition.
+Monitors T and P with terminal output while waiting for a trigger input.
+No LCD display support

-4. T_P_acq_trigger_synchronous.py
+3. T_P_acq_trigger_synchronous.py

-Explanation of how to use the code or project, including examples, code snippets, and command-line instructions.
-Include any necessary configurations or environment variables.
+     **This is the main acquisition script**.
+Execute it for experimental data acquisition.
+This scripts monitors T and P with terminal output and LCD output while waiting for a trigger input.
+When a trigger input is received, it updates a data_array containing T1, T2, P1, P2 data as well as index and relative time of measure (compared to first data point).
+When the script is interrupted through Ctrl+C, it saves the data array as a CSV file.

 ## Features

 List the key features and functionalities of the codebase, highlighting what problems it solves and what it can do.